SHA-T/InteractiveKGE/README.md

 You don't have to use the [KnowledgeGraphEmbedding](https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding) repo, since this repo (InteractiveKGE) provides the same features and even more.

 Like training without visualization, training with visualization can be executed on any of the datasets in the _data/_ directory.
 To use the Interactive Visualization set the `--visualize` argument.
+Example:

 ```
 python -u codes/run.py